gwenzek/SimpleNextError/README.md

 ## Under the hood

-The implementation here is really naive for now, it's just a quick hack.
-It's expected to be slow on long build outputs.
+The implementation relies on the `view.find_by_selector` API and then is linear on the number of errors.

 So every time you press `ctrl+f4` the API `view.find_by_selector` is called on the build ouput.
 The `linenumber` closest to the current position in the build output is then selected.
-A `filename` is looked inside the same line, otherwise the first `filename` found above it is selected.
+A `filename` is looked inside the same line, otherwise the first `filename` found above it, is selected.

+## Features

+* Syntax based
+* Doesn't try to open files that don't exists.

 ## Caveats

-* As explained above probably slow on long outputs
-* The error is not always correctly selected in the build panel.
+* Doesn't display phantoms
+* Doesn't handle column number.